fredimachado/Aspire.Hosting.WireMock/README.md

 # Aspire.Hosting.WireMock

-Aspire.Hosting.WireMock adds Api mocking support for [.NET Aspire](https://github.com/dotnet/aspire) using WireMock.Net.
+Aspire.Hosting.WireMock adds API mocking support for [.NET Aspire](https://github.com/dotnet/aspire) using WireMock.Net.

 This project was created to make it easier to mock external APIs that are out of our control.